 Why should that matter?

-Well, if this isn’t your first rodeo of writing, publishing, and selling an eBook, think about the last eBook you wrote and tried to sell.
+Well, if this isn’t your first rodeo of writing, publishing, and selling an eBook, then think about the last eBook you wrote and tried to sell.

-One of the things I love about using Payhip is the conversion reports it creates for you.
+One of the things I love about using Payhip is the conversion reports it generates for you.

 If you believe your audience trust you enough to pay you for your content, then keep that in mind when costing up your eBook.